-selected states and other officials in two states said that it was difficult to share data while remaining in compliance with state and federal privacy and confidentiality laws and regulations, though the reasons they cited for these difficulties varied.
-60 State child welfare officials in Massachusetts told us that the state has strict privacy laws in addition to federal laws such as the Health Insurance Portability and Accountability Act of 1996.
-11 These officials said that data sharing is possible but generally requires a specific memorandum of understanding because of privacy laws.
+and confidentiality laws and regulations, though the reasons they cited for these difficulties varied.60 State child welfare officials in Massachusetts told us that the state has strict privacy laws in addition to federal laws such as the Health Insurance Portability and Accountability Act of 1996.61 These officials said that data sharing is possible but generally requires a specific memorandum of understanding because of privacy laws.
 In contrast, a state child welfare official in North Carolina said they had difficulties with counties not understanding what data they are allowed to share.
 That official told us that the state tries to mitigate this challenge by helping counties understand what they can share and encouraging them to share screening information with mental health and medical providers.
 Additionally, a North Carolina university has published state-specific guidance on sharing education, mental health, and other records.